 Add Labels to Tableau Area Chart

-Let me expand the Category to show the Area Chart for each and every Sub-category
+Let me expand the Category to show the Area Chart for every Sub-category

 From the below screenshot you can see, we further divided the Area chart based on the Product Name